Advanced

 Summary

 In March 2024, the nonprofit StandWithUs Center for Legal Justice filed a federal lawsuit against the Massachusetts Institute of Technology, alleging that the university had allowed antisemitism on campus.
-The plaintiffs claimed that MIT tolerated pro-Palestinian protests and other activity that made Jewish and Israeli students feel harassed, unsafe, or excluded.
-The complaint cited disruptions of classes, protests outside faculty offices, vandalism, and intimidation in the context of the Israel-Gaza conflict.
-The lawsuit sought injunctive relief, including requiring MIT to adopt policies addressing antisemitism, disciplining students and staff engaging in such behavior, and publicly condemning antisemitic conduct.
+The plaintiffs were the organization and two Jewish MIT students, Katerina Boukin and Marilyn Meyers.
+They claimed that MIT tolerated pro-Palestinian protests and other activity that made Jewish and Israeli students feel harassed, unsafe, or excluded following the October 7, 2023 Hamas attack on Israel and the ensuing Israel-Gaza war.
+The complaint cited disruptions of classes, demonstrations and chants at campus rallies, protests outside faculty offices and programs connected to Israel, vandalism, and intimidation.
+The lawsuit sought injunctive relief requiring MIT to adopt stronger policies addressing antisemitism, discipline students or staff engaging in such conduct, and publicly condemn antisemitic behavior.
+The case was captioned StandWithUs Center for Legal Justice, Boukin, and Meyers v.
+Massachusetts Institute of Technology.